EvaWang2020/Real-Estate-List-Scrape-Clean-Transform-Load/README.md

-This repo explains how to scrape real estate list data using multiple spiders/crawlers, and then clean and transform the collected data, and load the data into a database or an Excel file.
+This repo explains how to scrape real estate list data using multiple spiders/crawlers, and then clean, transform, and load the data into a database or an Excel file.

 Repo main documents:
 - realestatelist1.py